Peach Blueberry Pie : Made Easy with Simple Ingredients

 How to Make Peach Blueberry Pie

-To begin with, make the pie dough.
-In a food processor, combine flour and salt.
-Add chilled butter and shortening, then pulse until the mixture looks like coarse crumbs.
-Slowly add ice water, a tablespoon at a time, until the dough just comes together.
-Divide it in half, shape into two discs, wrap in plastic wrap, and chill for at least 2 hours.
+To start your peach blueberry pie, make the pie dough from scratch for the flakiest texture.
+In a food processor, combine all-purpose flour and a pinch of salt.
+Add chilled cubes of butter and shortening, then pulse until the mixture resembles coarse crumbs.
+Slowly drizzle in ice water, a tablespoon at a time, just until the dough begins to clump.
+Turn it out, divide in half, shape into two discs, wrap tightly in plastic wrap, and refrigerate for at least 2 hours.
+This is the base that holds your peach blueberry pie together.

-In a large bowl, mix sliced peaches, blueberries, sugar, flour, cinnamon, and allspice.
-Toss gently until the fruit is well coated.
-Pour the mixture into the prepared pie crust and dot the top with small pieces of butter.
+In a large bowl, combine sliced ripe peaches, fresh blueberries, granulated sugar, flour, ground cinnamon, and a pinch of allspice.
+Toss gently to coat the fruit evenly without crushing it.
+Spoon this vibrant fruit filling into your pie shell, and dot the top with small bits of butter.
+This sweet-tart blend is the soul of your peach blueberry pie.

-Roll out the second dough disc and cut it into strips for a lattice topping, or place it whole on top and cut slits to vent.
-Crimp the edges to seal, then brush with a beaten egg.
-Bake for 45–50 minutes until the crust is golden and the filling is bubbly.
-Let it cool completely on a rack before slicing.
+Roll out the second dough disc and cut it into strips to create a lattice crust, or lay it over whole and cut steam vents.
+Seal the edges by crimping with your fingers or a fork.
+Brush the top with a beaten egg for a glossy finish.
+Place the peach blueberry pie in the oven and bake for 45–50 minutes, until the crust is deep golden and the filling is bubbling at the edges.
+Cool the peach blueberry pie completely on a wire rack before slicing and serving.

 Tips and Tricks